StukFi/opendata/README.md

 3. Install the project's JavaScript dependencies by running `npm install` in the project's root directory.

 4. Build the project for production by running `npm run build` in the project's root directory.
-Build the project for development by running `npm run serve`.
-The project then rebuilds if any files change.
+To build the project for development run `npm run serve`.
+The application then rebuilds if any files change.

 ## Hosting the application